survos-sites/easyadmin-cast/README.md

 * AssetMapper instead of Webpack
 * Foundry version 2
 * All libraries at their latest version, using rector

+## Survos Bundles

+* survos/core-bundle: easier route parameters
-* Some code related to deployment on the Survos dokku server
+* survos/deployment-bundle: Some code related to deployment on the Survos dokku server
 * @todo: smoke tests, crawler tests and panther tests.

 ## Setup